shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

 *********************************************

 When you create a new XBlock, the ``count`` field is added to the Python file by default.
-You can use this field or remove it as needed.
+This field is for demonstration purposes and you should replace it with your own field definitions.